 When using charcoal, account for the fact that in November it is pretty cold in most places.
 That means it will take more fuel overall to keep your grill at temperature.

-Maintaining an even grill temperature and checking for doneness are two of the biggest challenges in cooking your turkey on the grill and there are many helpful articles, tools and how-to’s.
+Maintaining even temperature and checking for doneness are two of the biggest challenges in cooking your turkey on the grill.
+Thankfully, there are many helpful articles, tools and how-to’s.
 The illustrations on this Weber article are wonderful for seeing the kettle grill setup, and the Big Green Egg site has many tips and forums as well.
-Grills and turkey sizes do vary so be sure to check the temperature of the turkey for safety and Happy Thanksgiving!
+Grills and turkey sizes do vary so be sure to check the temperature of the turkey for safety.
+Happy Thanksgiving!